LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 )
 ```

-To make the (+cli) scripts written in Python easier for the user to execute without having to use the *python3* prefix.
+The (+cli) scripts are written in Python and simplifiys the execution for the user since there ist no *python3* prefix needed.
 This has been configured in the installation configuration using the *entry_points* option, and the following commands are available to the user:

 * *$ MRPcli --help* instead of *$ python3 cli.py --help*
 * *$ MRPudpp --help* instead of *$ python3 udpp.py --help*